Want to save time and money? Kill your lawn and embrace drought-resistant plants

 Lawn will always have a place in our landscapes.
 When I was a kid, ours was the outfield grass for wiffle-ball games, and the grass got beaten up good during neighborhood football games.
 But if yours doesn't get that kind of use, there are a lot of options that are less expensive, less time-consuming, less wasteful and more aesthetically pleasing than standard turf.
 Just do a little research to see what works in your area.

-Joe Jaszewski has been a visual journalist with the Idaho Statesman since 2003, and lives in Boise’s East End with his wife and son.
+Joe Jaszewski has been a visual journalist with the Idaho Statesman since 2003, and lives in Boise, Idaho's East End with his wife and son.

 Comments